Ready to submit your paper to Detritus? Our guide for authors details how to submit your paper and its related files.

 Authors should verify that:

-- All manuscripts and supplementary files have been uploaded.
+- All materials, including eventual supplementary files, have been regularly uploaded.

 - Author names and their affiliations have been provided.